lildann/lildann/README.md

 **ChertLuedde Galerie, Berlin** (March 2012 to August 2014)
 _Gallery Co-ordinater_
-- All-Rounder: assisted in the organisation of the gallery’s exhibitions, fairs, projects, and artists’ books, and updated the gallery's archive database, website, press and publications blog
+- All-Rounder: assisted in the organisation of the gallery’s exhibitions, art fairs, projects, and artists’ books, and updated the archive database, website, press and publications blog

 ## Interests

-* I have an enduring interest in art, culture and love going to museums and exhibitions to learn more about the world and challenge my perspective
+* I have an enduring interest in art, culture, and love going to museums and exhibitions to learn more about the world and challenge my perspective
 * I enjoy playing football in the team I started with friends, as well as gardening and being outside - be that on a run around the park or walking in the Lake District